Azure-Samples/app-gateway-ingress-controller/README.md

     ![Backend health probes](./assets/backendhealthprobes.png)

-3. Get the Public IP Address of the Aplication Gateway and curl the IP Address:
+3. Get the Public IP Address of the Application Gateway and curl the IP Address:

     ```bash
     # #Get the ip address of the app gateway